4.b.3. Internal coherence and compatibility: evolution of the species

 Isomorphism in the evolution of the species

-The random method in the evolution of the species is always admissible if when the random mutations happen, or are allowed or created, within the specific processes and mechanisms, but in a controlled way; that is, nature is extending the range of possibilities but without affecting those functions that require uniformity and coherence.
+The random method in the evolution of the species is acceptable within specific processes and mechanisms; that is, nature extends the range of possibilities without affecting those functions requiring uniformity and coherence.

-Evolutionary leap such as the origin of new species
+Evolutionary leap and the origin of new species

-An aspect related to coherence is the necessity for evolutionary leaps, in short, the origin of new species, which will necessarily imply a change of what we have called the structural code of the genotype.
-Putting it another way, by some means we have to justify the existence of the human genome.
+A related aspect to coherence is the possibility of evolutionary leaps in the origin of new species, which will imply a change of the structural code.
+In other words, any model should justify the existence of the human genome. *

-When a system evolves, it complicates and, at the same time, certain traits make up its structure, the functioning of many others depending on it.
-Eventually this structure of the genotype becomes ancient and there comes a time when it is necessary to change some elements of the structure in order to allow the simplification of complicated processes and increase the evolutionary potential of the species.
+When a system evolves, it complicates, and some traits make up its structure while many others are depending on them.
+Eventually, this structure becomes ancient.
+There comes a time when it is necessary to change some configuration elements to simplify processes and increase the evolutionary potential.

-The fast evolution of the species that will follow a structural change will produce traits related and dependent on the new functions, for example, the necessity of a certain protein.
-If, as a result of the combination of genes, a new being does not acquire this new function, it will not survive, given that the dependent traits will remain blocked in the phenotype.
+Fast changes will follow a structural shift that will produce traits related to and dependent on the new functions, for example, the necessity of a particular protein.
+If a new being does not acquire this new protein by combining genes, it will not survive, given that the dependent traits will remain blocked in the phenotype.

-The very rare diseases, one case out of every 10,000 or 100,000, could respond perfectly to this argument, since usually they are due to the lack of a protein in the phenotype or organism by two very archaic genes together.
-These genes are reminiscent of the past because all of the individuals with the new structure and those genes of the two parents have not been viable.
+The sporadic diseases, one case out of every 10,000 or 100,000, could respond to this argument since usually, they are due to the lack of a protein in the phenotype –organism– by two very archaic genes together.
+These genes are reminiscent because individuals with the new structure, and those from both parents, have not been viable.

-Of course, as always, it can sound like natural selection because any mechanism that impedes the viability of a being could be considered making up a part of the natural selection, but it would be nothing more than abuse of the concept in its purest tautological form.
+Of course, as always, it can sound like natural selection because any mechanism impeding the viability of a being could be part of it, but it would be nothing more than an abuse of the concept in its purest tautological form.

 Complementary traits and the origin of the species

-When two traits are perfectly complementary, their balance is recommended given that the resulting potential will be greater.
-The previous figure shows the effect of the factor of complementarity on the potential of a particular characteristic in the evolution of the species.
-In theory, the resulting potential should be greater than the simple addition of the potential of the traits considered separately.
-In the graphic, an example is shown where it is assumed that the resulting potential is the product of the potential individuals.
+When two traits are entirely complementary, their balance is beneficial, given that the resulting potential will be higher.
+The figure shows the effect of the complementarity factor on a particular characteristic.
+The outcome should be superior to the simple addition.
+In the graphic, the example assumes the subsequent potential is the product of the individuals’ potential.

-If we think about the complementarity of intelligence and memory, it could be assumed that each additional unit –a typical example can be human genome– of intelligence will increase the total potential not in a unit but rather in the quantity of the total memory.
+The complementarity of intelligence and memory could be each additional component –a typical example can be the human genome– of the processor will increase the potential not in a unit but instead in the total memory quantity.

-A familiar analogy for almost all of us is the trunk of a car: when going on a long trip and with many pieces of junk, one should pay special attention on how they are placed so that they all fit.
-Obviously, the greater ability we have and the bigger the trunk is, the more things that can be put inside.
+A familiar analogy in the trunk of a car: when going on a long trip and with many junk pieces, one should pay particular attention to fit them all.
+The grander the ability and the trunk, the more things that can do inside.

-In assessing the effect for greater clarity, if the ability passes from 3 to 4 objects by unit of volume, and the volume of 4 to 6 units, we would see that the ability has increased in a unit, the volume in 2 units and the number of objects in 12 by the effect of complementarity.
+In assessing the effect for greater clarity, the ability goes from three to four objects by a unit of volume, and this one from four to six.
+Then, the skill has increased one, the size two, and the number of objects twelve by the effect of complementarity.

-This effect is of extreme importance, since in the figure it is clearly shown how the maximum difference of potential of every trait isolated is found in the relationship 9 / 3 = 3 and, when we look at the global potential, the relationship is transformed to 81/9 = 9, it has been tripled.
+This effect is of extreme importance since the maximum difference of potential of every trait isolated has the relationship 9 / 3 = 3, and globally the relation transforms to 81/9 = 9.
+It has tripled.

-Now, we can imagine that three different ape species live in a relatively close habitat, one of them lives mainly in the trees, another on the ground and another in a zone with great abundance of food during a long period of time which makes it so that this species dedicates more time than usual to the contemplative life.
-If, at a certain moment, they genetically mix the three species and the mix is produced through their more extremely gifted individuals, it is easy to imagine that the descendants could acquire traits very superior to their ancestors, and the subsequent mechanisms that will be triggered will end up separating the new species from the previous.
+Now, we can imagine that three different ape species live in a relatively close habitat.
+One of them lives mainly in the trees, another on the ground and another near a big river.
+Suppose the three species genetically mix ** through their more gifted individuals.
+It is easy to imagine that the descendants could acquire traits highly superior to their ancestors, and the subsequent mechanisms will end up separating the new species. **